Human Rights Complaints

 At any time in the process, the Complainant may ask the Commission to withdraw a complaint.
 If the Complainant does this, the Commission will notify the Respondent, and the matter will be closed.

-Commission members meet monthly to review investigation reports and submissions provided by parties.
-At these meetings, they decide whether there is a reasonable basis in the evidence for the matter to proceed to the next stage, which is a hearing at the Panel of Adjudicators.
+Commission Members meet monthly to review investigation reports and submissions provided by parties.
+At these meetings, they decide whether there is a reasonable basis in the evidence for the matter to proceed to the next stage, which is a hearing before the Panel of Adjudicators.

-If the Commission Members decide there is no reasonable basis in the evidence for the matter to proceed, they will dismiss the complaint and provide the parties with written reasons for their decision.
-If the Commission members dismiss the complaint, and the Complainant disagrees with their decision, the Complainant may be able to apply to a judge to review that decision in the Supreme Court of Yukon.
-This is called “judicial review”.
+If the Commission Members decide there is no reasonable basis in the evidence for the matter to proceed to a hearing, they will dismiss the complaint and provide the parties with written reasons for their decision.
+If the Commission Members dismiss the complaint, and the Complainant disagrees with their decision, the Complainant may be able to apply to a judge to review that decision in the Supreme Court of Yukon.
+This is called “judicial review.”

 If the Commission Members refer the complaint for settlement, the Commission may help both parties by: